GladwinPrince/fend-project-memory-game/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+## Dependencies

+1. This game needs a working internet connection, to work properly, due to some external libraries used in the game.
+2. This game needs a Web-browser that has JavaScript support.